cyrilbois/blog-1/docs/resources/software.md

 ## Teams

 - [Harvest](https://www.getharvest.com/) - Time tracking software for those who value insight
+- [Miro](https://miro.com/) is a collaborative online whiteboard platform designed for remote and distributed teams.
 - [Notion](https://www.notion.so/) - Write, plan, collaborate, and get organized.
 Notion is all you need.

 ## Time-tracking